Nigel-Bowie/portfolioWebsite/README.md

 # 🌐 Personal Portfolio Website

 Welcome to my personal portfolio website!
-This site showcases my skills, projects, and background as a [Your Profession, e.g., Front-End Developer, UX Designer, etc.].
+This site showcases my skills, projects, and background as a Full Stack Software Engineer.
 It's designed to give visitors an overview of my work and a way to get in touch.

 ## 🚀 Live Website

-Check it out here: [https://yourusername.github.io](https://yourusername.github.io)
+Check it out here: [https://nigel-bowie.github.io](https://nigel-bowie.github.io)

 ## 🛠️ Built With

 - HTML5
-- CSS3 / Tailwind / Bootstrap (choose one)
+- CSS3
-- JavaScript / React / Vue (choose what applies)
+- JavaScript
 - Git & GitHub Pages (for deployment)

 ## 📁 Features